How to Sell Your Business

 -

-How a Business Sale Actually Starts - and How to Protect Yourself from Day One
+How a Business Sale Actually Starts - and How to Protect Your Company's Value.

 Most business sales start long before an offer appears.
 You’ll learn what truly triggers a sale, the early decisions that create legal and financial risk, and how to protect yourself before engaging buyers or brokers.
 This lesson shows how to avoid costly missteps and position your business correctly from day one.